-While attending the CoSN (Consortium for School Networking) Annual Conference this week, I have found it interesting to hear articulated – in various contexts – the key characteristics deemed essential in school leaders in order to make meaningful, innovative change happen.
 The drive for change in schools tends to be largely focused on new things teachers must do so that they can, in turn, help students do new or improved things.
+Teachers are doing new things all the time.
 All too often in this process, school leaders seem to be largely exonerated from the conversation about changing professional practice.
 This makes no sense.
-As Scott McLeod has remarked, no matter what our best intentions may be, if the leaders don’t get it, it doesn’t happen.
+If the leaders don’t get it, it doesn’t happen.
 If leadership is to be about more than the failed strategy of simply issuing directives from on high, surely change must begin with school leaders?
 There would seem to be a growing agreement around the kinds of authentic leadership that facilitates the learning we want to see in schools today.
 I summarise these leadership imperatives, gathered from recent reading, online exchanges, conference sessions and conversations here, as follows.
 All effective, innovative school leaders need to:

 - Have a compelling vision for learning for the world students will enter after they leave school